 While Tom sat on a park bench on the boulevard reading a book on his phone, I was able to try on the only two pairs of longish pants they had in the otherwise well-stocked store.
 One was too short but the other not only fit perfectly but were actually long enough.

 The price with the included VAT tax made me cringe a little at NZ $169.90, US $114.60 but when I purchased my last pair of long pants (white) in Honolulu last May (click this link for that post) they were a similar price at an upscale department store at the mall.

 |Tom doesn’t like to shop surprising me when he seems to enjoy walking in the town.|

-Moment later I was out the door with my purchase.
-In my old life a purchase such as this may have elicited a little rush of excitement having found something that fit.
+A moment later I was out the door with my purchase.
+In my old life, a purchase such as this may have elicited a little rush of excitement having found something that fit.
 In this life, I feel no particular joy in buying clothes when all purchases require “tossing” older items in order to make room in my single suitcase.

 Also, in my old life, a trip with a friend to a good sale was indeed a fun outing.
 Now, with no girlfriends to shop with, I’ve totally lost interest in buying clothing other than the bare essentials.

 With a half-hour left on our meter, we continued up the steep hill.
 Tom mentioned he’d noticed a camera store when he’d dropped me off at the pharmacy before we parked the car.
 He pointed across the street to the location of the camera shop, Plymouth Photographics.